shapesmusic/Shapes-Basics-Draft/writing/shape-and-standard-notation.md

-Throughout these lessons, we've been building a form of music notation that can represent the notes we play, and the contexts for those notes.
+Throughout these levels, we've been building a form of music notation that can represent the notes we play, and the contexts for those notes.
 This began with a single shape, and progressed, through a way of representing changing bass notes and structures to the anchor, to something that begins to look more and more like standard music notation.

 I'd like to try, as an experiment, to go in the other direction&mdash;starting with standard music notation and progressing backwards from its surface layer, until we arrive at a shape.
 This may give us some additional insights into the relationship between shape and standard notation.